 so a differential form of the RTE becomes

 where in this case, and the mass of the system and the C.V. are the same, so

 which will apply at every point in the flow.
 If the flow is incompressible, then = constant, so the continuity equation becomes

 or in terms of the scalar components when , then

 Therefore, in words, this equation states that the conservation of mass requires that the divergence of the velocity field must be identically zero.
 If it is not, then the flow would be non-physical.

 Summary & Closure

-Applying the principle of the conservation of mass to fluids results in an equation called the continuity equation.
+Applying the principle of the conservation of mass to fluids results in a governing “star” equation called the continuity equation.
 This equation applies to all fluids, viscous or inviscid, compressible or incompressible, steady or unsteady.
 In application, the continuity equation can be simplified from its most general form by making various assumptions as they may apply to the problem of interest.
 However, it should be remembered that all assumptions must be justified, which in some cases may be challenging to establish a priori, so caution should be used.
 The most common simplification is to write the continuity equation in one-dimensional form, i.e., in terms of fluid properties that change in only one direction.
-While the continuity equation can help solve certain simple classes of fluid flow problems, the solution of most real problems will generally need to invoke the principles of conservation of momentum and energy to elicit the needed information.
+While the continuity equation can help solve certain simple classes of fluid flow problems, the solution of most real problems will generally need to invoke conservation principles of momentum and energy to elicit the required information.

 - Think about a situation where the size of the control volume changes with time.
 What form of the continuity equation would be needed in this case?